 GB Pockit Plus – Review Conclusion

-The original Pockit was a best seller, although it is rather minimalist stroller.
-The new model, GB Pockit Plus Stroller is still super compact and small, but additionally it has many features that increase baby’s and parent’s comfort, so I really have a feeling it is going to be one of the best umbrella strollers for 2018!
+The original Pockit was a best seller, although it is rather a minimalist stroller.
+The new model, Pockit Plus stroller is still super compact and small, but additionally it has many features that increase baby’s comfort: reclining seat and bigger sun shade.
+Besides, it’s suitable from birth!
+I just wish the folding was a bit simpler.

 Keep in mind

-This stroller works best for travel with baby or everyday use in the city.
+This stroller works best for travel with your little one or everyday use in the city.
 It’s not suitable for rough terrain or unbeaten roads.

 1. It features the tiniest fold in the World which fits in overhead compartment on airplanes and mom’s handbag!